 Year Appointed: 2004

-Will Rey has coached basketball for nearly 40 years at the high school and university levels.
-During his tenure as Northridge’s head coach, the varsity team has accumulated a 206-108 (.660) overall record and a 94-28 (.771) mark in conference games.
-In addition, Northridge teams have captured 5 IHSA Class AA Regional Championships, advanced to the state’s “Sweet 16” in 2009 and 2015, won 2 conference championships and 4 conference 2nd place finishes, and garnered 3 major holiday tournament championships.
-Coach Rey was voted Conference Coach-of-the-Year in 2007, 2008 and 2013, and IBCA District Coach-of-the-Year in 2009, 2014, and 2015.
-In addition, Coach Rey was inducted into the Illinois Basketball Coaches’ Assn Hall-of-Fame in 2015, the Five-Star Basketball Hall-of-Fame in 2005, and was presented with Sports Faith International’s Lifetime Achievement Award in 2010.
+Will Rey has coached basketball for 41 years at the high school and university DI levels.
+During his tenure at Northridge, the varsity team owns a 243-128 (.655) overall record and a 120-38 (.759) mark in conference games.
+In addition, the Knights have captured 5 IHSA Class AA Regional Championships, advanced to the state’s “Sweet 16” in 2009 and 2015, won 2 conference championships, 6 conference 2nd place finishes and garnered 3 major holiday tournament championships.
+Coach Rey was voted Conference Coach-of-the-Year in 2007, 2008, 2013 & 2017 and IBCA District Coach-of-the-Year in 2009, 2014 & 2015.
+He was inducted into 3 Halls-of-Fame---Illinois Basketball Coaches’ Assn (2015), Chicago Catholic League (2017) and Five-Star Basketball Camp (2005), and presented with Sports Faith International’s Lifetime Achievement Award (2010).
 He and his wife, Diane, have three grown children and 5 grandchildren.

 Mr. Riccobono began his career as principal percussionist with the Rhode Island Philharmonic Orchestra, while at the same time performing as a freelance jazz pianist and vibraphonist.
 As an educator, Mr. Riccobono served as the director of the Supplemental Program for Educational Skills (SPES), a program providing academic enrichment and character education for boys living in Boston’s inner city.
 Here he started an instrumental music program with a few donated instruments, teaching all the lessons and directing rehearsals.
 The music program eventually grew to over 100 students with three ensembles for different age-levels and professional musicians volunteering to help with lessons.
 The SPES jazz band made several tours, performing in cities such as Washington, D.C., New York and Chicago.
 Mr. Riccobono moved to the Bronx, NY to become director of the Crotona Center, a character education program for boys, and most recently worked at the Midtown Center in Chicago, assisting with volunteer training and teaching character during the summer program.